pypimo/DSA/cpp-stl.md

 vector erase takes O(n) time complexity since elements have to be shifted by one position

 # multimap
-same keys can have different values
+multiple elements can have the same keys